Softlocked-Studios/Orbit/README.md

 ```

 ### Modules
 As of speaking, there are no repositories for Orbit.
-If you wish to use any sort of dependencies, you will need to manually add them under: `projectDir/modules/{name}`
+If you wish to use any sort of dependencies, you will need to manually add them under `projectDir/modules/{name}` and must contain a `metadata.yml` file.
+(In the same format as when running `opkg init`)